google/blockly-samples/codelabs/custom_toolbox/custom_toolbox.md

 ```

 ### Update setSelected
-If you open `playground.html` and click on the "Logic" category you will notice
+If you open `index.html` and click on the "Logic" category you will notice
 that the white icon now blends into the white background.

 In order to fix this, we are going to update our `setSelected` method to set the
-color of the icon to the color of the category when it is selected.
+color of the icon to the category color when the category has been selected.

 Inside `custom_category.js` add the below line to `setSelected` if the category
 has been selected: